ymote/ionic-tutorial/README.md

 ### service

 We use angular built-in <a href="https://docs.angularjs.org/api/ng/service/$http" target="_blank">$http</a> module to read data from ***movies.json*** through the ```MovieService.getAllMovies``` method.
-As alwarys, we use promises to interact with data.
+As always, we use promises to interact with data.

 The data is stored to a local variable ```movies```.
 So we only need to read the json file once.